WHAT IS THE PURPOSE OF THIS DOCUMENT?

 We also collect data you provide as part of promotional campaigns and competitions.
 This data will be collected and used for the specific purpose of that campaign or competition and only added to our general marketing list if you consent to opt-in to this.

-We use MailChimp and Pure360 to send marketing correspondence.
-MailChimp is US based but there are adequate safeguards in place as they are self-certified to the Privacy Shield.
-Pure360 is operated by Purepromoter Limited and backed up in the UK.
+We may use MailChimp to send marketing correspondence.
 They are both data processors and so can only process your data in accordance with our instructions.